 (a) All transactions relating to the unit must be properly recorded in the University's business system using the approved process.

-(b) Units must follow the guidelines in the Departmental Document Retention Guidance document (pdf) and keep such documents for the periods prescribed.
+(b) Units must follow the guidelines in the Financial Procedure for the Retention of Financial Documents (pdf) and keep such documents for the periods prescribed.

 (3) Access to the University's Business System